 Dr. Stefan Zeisler

-Dr. Zeisler is former head of TRIUMF’s Accelerator Technology Group (ATG) which is responsible for the ongoing operations, maintenance, and repair of the three Nordion cyclotrons in Vancouver.
-Dr. Zeisler is trained as a radiochemist and maintains a deep understanding of the business of making medical isotopes for commercial distribution.
+Dr. Zeisler is former Manager of TRIUMF’s Applied Technology Group (ATG), which is responsible for the operation of the TRIUMF Isotope Production Facilities.
+He is trained as a radiochemist and has specialized expertise in accelerator targetry, isotope purification and radiopharmaceutical chemistry.
+Dr. Zeisler maintains a deep understanding of the business aspects of medical radioisotope production and the commercialization of related technologies.

 |Mr. Dodd is an Electromechanical Engineer with decades of experience in designing automated systems for the remote manipulation of large quantities of radioactivity.
 Mr. Dodd's experience will allow the TRIUMF team to build and distribute automated purification units to our partners in order to separate Tc-99m from the Mo-100 target material.
 Prior to his time at TRIUMF, Mr. Dodd spent 10 years managing the PET cyclotron in Aberdeen, Scotland. |